T minus 15 seconds, guidance is internal

 One of my pet hates in movies is obtrusive and inappropriate backing music that sounds as if it was created solely to keep musicians in work.
 Fortunately, the backing music here is subtle, yet it avoids being tuneless muzak, and it seems to me to enhance the effect of the visuals.
 More than that, the music accompanying the final approach and landing of the lunar module (The Landing by Justin Hurwitz) is certain to become a mainstay of full orchestra renditions of film backing music.

-Discussing plans for the first EVA (‘space walk’) astronaut Ed White says, “Oh, you know, the walking’s the easy part.
+Discussing plans for the first EVA (‘space walk’) astronaut Ed White says, “…the walking’s the easy part.
 It’s getting back inside that’s tough.”
 Whether anyone really considered that ahead of time, I do not know, but cosmonaut Alexei Leonov, the first person ever to climb out of a spacecraft in space, had to partially deflate his space suit to get back inside!

 Here, astronauts and their wives watch Alexie Leonov’s ‘space walk’ on television.
 Ed White (played by Jason Clarke)–the first American to ‘walk in space’–is standing at right and Armstrong (Ryan Gosling) is at the back.

-The external view of the crew boarding Gemini 8 is followed immediately by an effective point-of-view sequence as Armstrong squeezes into his couch.
+The external view of the crew boarding Gemini 8 is followed immediately by a point-of-view sequence as Armstrong squeezes into his ejection seat.
+(Unlike the earlier Mercury and later Apollo spacecraft, the Geminis were not equipped with escape towers.)

 Scott and Armstrong docked their Gemini with the unmanned Agena without difficulty.
 Then a malfunction nearly cost them their lives, being averted only by the astronauts’ ‘right stuff’: Their ability to comprehend three-dimensional rotation and counter it while under great physical strain caused by rotational acceleration.
 If they had not brought the spacecraft under control quickly, it would have broken apart.
 That life-or-death struggle in space is portrayed most realistically in this film, it seems to me.